TOPICS

 The first event took place at Shanghai’s Heim club in May.
 At the bar was a video screen playing the drinks menu in sign language, which also explained how to silently order a gin and tonic.
 The corridor walls also had rows of sign language posters.
 Alice took to the stage beneath bright, colorful lights, along with sign-language translator Tang Wenyan and emcee Jaymee, and they began directing the partygoers on how to play an inclusive ice-breaker.

 Away from the dance floor, many people were sitting around chatting, using their limbs, voices, facial expressions, and phone screens to communicate.
 People discussed many topics, from astrology and daily life to how their “identities” make for different life experiences.
 Some learned their first words in sign language and made their first deaf friends.
-Some of the hearing-impaired partygoers told us that it was their first rave, or at least their first rave that had felt “intimate” or “comfortable.”
+Some of the deaf partygoers told us that it was their first rave, or at least their first rave that had felt “intimate” or “comfortable.”

 Harmony in motion